 Janne Kaihila: That's why I would be very interested to see that actually the SLA wouldn't be an attachment in the contract.
 It will be a living document.

 Sami Kallio: Living PBA.
 All right.
 Now, we have heard already today about what will happen maybe to the industry and what is happening with ServiceNow and so on.
 But what is your expectation in near feature?
 AI, everybody's talking about.
 But what is the reality?
 Chatbots?
 Is it ready?

 Janne Kaihila: I can start, at least in our customer and where I am basically.
 Well, the data quality is huge challenge there.
-Another one is the cultural change on the behavior of end users of utilizing a different digital channels than traditional emails and phones, but also the service desk, it's a bit different call centers world comparing service desk when we are supporting customers.
-Business processes, business application, et cetera.
-Contracts can be whatever.
+Another one is the cultural change on the behaviour of end users of utilising a different digital channels than traditional emails and phones, but also the service desk, it's a bit different call centres world comparing service desk when we are supporting customers.
+Business processes, business application, etc. Contracts can be whatever.
 So basically the use cases are a bit more complex.
 So we are actually at this moment putting a lot of effort and focus to actually bringing the Chatbots automate the solutions and machine learning to help the service desk specialist in their work as the combining the human and the robotics together to bring better customer satisfaction.

 Cat MacDonald: I mean, I think going forward there will be all... we are already.
 We use virtual agents now, but virtual agents only work really, really well when you've got humans at the back end teaching it.
 So you have to have that kind of that the thought leadership through that and how is somebody going to ask a question to get the right answer back.
 In a conversation it has to be able to use a different languages.
 Machine translation sometimes doesn't allow to have the nuances of how somebody is actually going to speak.